willasm/vc-weather/README.md

 Go here to get your [Visual Crossing](https://www.visualcrossing.com/) API key or use this direct link to the sign up page for your [free API key](https://www.visualcrossing.com/sign-up)

+Note: After registering for your API key it will take some time before you receive the email with your API key.
+I recieved mine in less than an hour but others have told me it took several hours.
+I believe this depends on the time of day you make the request?

 #### **Primary location**
 You must add at least your primary location here, the additional locations are optional

+Note: If your cities name is a common name (Eg. Springfield) you may get the incorrect weather data for your location.
+If this is the case, try adding your state/province and/or country after the city name until you get the correct weather data for your location

 #### **Additional locations 1 to 4**
 If you wish to get weather information for any additional locations you may define them here (optional)